ubc-library-rc/gis-intro-leaflet/content/open-data-folder.md

 ---
 # Open Data in Code Editor

 *1*{: .circle .circle-blue} First open the Visual Studio Code (VS Code) application.
-Make sure your data folder is unzipped.
 To open `intro-leaflet-data` with VS Code, select Open... from the Welcome Page and navigate to your data folder is stored on your computer.
 Select it (but don't click into it) and hit Open.
+If you are having any trouble, ensure your data folder is unzipped.

 ![opening folder in vs code](./vscode-open-folder_20240212.png)